-Anonymity is the state of being not identifiable within a set of subjects, the anonymity set.
+Anonymity is the state of being not identifiable within a set of subjects, the anonymity set.2

-The anonymity set is the set of all possible subjects who might cause an action.
+The anonymity set is the set of all possible subjects3.
+With respect to actors, the anonymity set consists of the subjects who might cause an action.
+With respect to addressees, the anonymity set consists of the subjects who might be addressed.
 Therefore, a sender may be anonymous only within a set of potential senders, his/her sender anonymity set, which itself may be a subset of all subjects worldwide who may send messages from time to time.
 The same is true for the recipient, who may be anonymous within a set of potential recipients, which form his/her recipient anonymity set.
 Both anonymity sets may be disjoint, be the same, or they may overlap.
+The anonymity sets may vary over time.4

-Anonymity is the stronger, the larger the respective anonymity set is and the more evenly distributed the sending or receiving, respectively, of the subjects within that set is.1
+Anonymity is the stronger, the larger the respective anonymity set is and the more evenly distributed the sending or receiving, respectively, of the subjects within that set is.5